 Anyone can submit a solver to any particular track.
-There are exactly 8 tracks.
-The first 6 tracks impose absolutely no conditions on solvers.
-For example, they can be written in any language (provided that we can reasonably execute them in our environment), and can be complete or incomplete solvers (e.g., based on local search).
-The 6 Standard tracks are described by Table 1.
+There are 4 main standard tracks, imposing absolutely no conditions on solvers.
+For example, they can be written in any language (provided that we can reasonably execute them in our environment; see section 7), and can be complete or incomplete solvers (e.g., based on local search).
+The tracks are described in Table 1.